RossinesP/git-ticker/README.md

-# GitLab Ticker
+# Git Ticker

-A Python project for tracking and analyzing GitLab repositories using Domain-Driven Development (DDD) architecture.
+A Python project for tracking and analyzing Git repositories using Domain-Driven Development (DDD) architecture.

+**Also available as a reusable GitHub Action!** See [GitHub Action Usage](#github-action-usage) below.

 ## Overview

-GitLab Ticker is designed to provide tools and services for working with GitLab repositories, including validation utilities and analysis capabilities.
+Git Ticker is designed to provide tools and services for working with Git repositories, including validation utilities and analysis capabilities.
 The project follows a clean architecture pattern with clear separation of concerns.

 ## Features